 National Science Bowl is a nationwide academic competition that tests students’ knowledge in all areas of science and mathematics.
 Middle and high school student teams from diverse backgrounds are comprised of four students, one alternate and a teacher who serves as an advisor and coach.
 These teams face-off in a fast-paced question-and-answer format, being tested on a range of science disciplines including biology, chemistry, Earth science, physics, energy, and math.

 The Department of Energy (DOE) created the National Science Bowl in 1991 to encourage students to excel in mathematics and science and to pursue careers in these fields.
 Approximately 265,000 students have participated in the National Science Bowl throughout its 26-year history, and it is one of the nation’s largest science competitions.
-While the 2016-2017 school year will be the first year that Buchanan High School will have a Science Bowl team we are looking forward to showcasing the diverse, talented and knowledgeable students on our campus.
+We are looking forward to showcasing the diverse, talented and knowledgeable students on our campus.